finos/community/governance/README.md

 ## Open Standard and Open Specification Projects

 Open Source collaboration goes beyond code, and our community hosts several open standard and open specification projects.
 New FINOS open standards / specification projects are recommended to use the Joint Development Foundation [Community Specification](https://github.com/CommunitySpecification/1.0) process for standards development.
-Detailed Information about FINOS open standards / specification project governance and how to propose a new stan can be found in the [Standards-Projects folder](Standards-Projects).
+Detailed Information about FINOS open standards / specification project governance and how to propose a new stan can be found in the [Standards Projects Documentation](Standards-Projects).

 ## Special Interest Groups